superfly/docs/metrics-and-logs/error-codes.html.md

 #### PM04: Machine wake parsing error

-An request parsing error prevented a machine transitioning from a `stopped` to `started` state.
+A request parsing error prevented a machine transitioning from a `stopped` to `started` state.

 #### PM05: Machine connection failed